-So who am I to talk about how to watch television?
+I have lived without TV for over 30 years (more than half of my life), so who am I to talk about how to watch television?

-I am a concerned citizen, worried about the effects television has on society.
-I'm worried not about what people are watching, but how they receive it (unquestioningly, passively) and believe it.
-I see Americans getting weaker physically and mentally (more diabetes, social anxiety, obesity and depression) and I am aware that our schools do not prepare us to defend ourselves against crafty ads, emotionally-charged news stories, and shallow role models.
-I believe we want to be smarter and healthier.
+I am a concerned citizen; worried about the impact of television has on society.
+I'm worried how people receive the information (real, fake, mis...they are all 'information): often passively and without question; and I worry about what they do with the information to which they expose themselves.
+I see Americans getting weaker physically and mentally.
+I am upset that our schools do not prepare us to defend ourselves against the slippery parts of television such as the crafty ads, the emotionally-charged news stories, and the shallow role models.

 Research conducted in 2013 by Thinkbox, a commercial television marketing association, discovered there are six main reasons that people watch television: "to unwind, for comfort, to connect, for an experience, to escape, or to indulge".
-Many of us believe that TV is neutral, that it simply informing us and entertaining us.
+Many believe that TV is "neutral", that it simply informing us and entertaining us.

-However, most of us don't watch one show then turn off the TV to make some homemade cards, change the oil in the car, or contemplate if we are successfully meeting our needs for both belonging and autonomy.
-Most of us turn on the TV and don't turn it off until we go to bed.
+Few viewers watch just one show then turn off the TV to pursue creative or useful outlets, such as making homemade cards, changing the oil in the car, or contemplating our ability to meet our needs for belonging and agency.
+Many viewers turn the TV on and leave it on until they go to bed.
 Some of us even keep the TV on when we sleep or when we are alone, as if we are somehow safe or connected.
+With the advent of internet-connected TV's, speakers, etc, we are certainly connected, but not necessarily safer.

-TV is a thief.
-It's not the TV's fault - we willingly surrender our power - but it robs us of our time.
-It robs us of opportunities for reflection, creativity, critical thinking, interesting conversations and paying attention to other important things in our lives.
-It homogenizes our desires, fears, identity and what we believe we know with those of other viewers.
-We allow TV to make us weak.
+Afterall, TV is a thief.
+It's not the TV's fault - we willingly surrender our time and attention.
+It robs us of opportunities for reflection, creativity, critical thinking, interesting conversations, and paying attention to other important things in life.
+Every aspect of TV works hard to hold our attention.
+We feel compelled to 'stay tuned' while the TV homogenizes our desires, fears, identity and wisdom.

-While we are passive and non-critical, advertisers and producers are hard at work, trying to persuade us through video and audio impressions that evoke deep feelings that we are lacking in many ways; but that our needs, fears and desires can be fulfilled by buying products, services or ideologies.
+While we are passive and non-critical, those who wish to captivate us - advertisers, scientists, actors, investors, product developers, producers, and many more - are motivated to modifying our behavior.
+Through video and audio impressions that evoke deep feelings (which we also do not learn about in school), we are supposed to believe that our needs can be met by buying products, services or ideologies.